scalawithcats/scala-with-cats/src/pages/monoids/index.typ

 ```

 Set complement and set difference are not associative,
-so they cannot be considered for either monoids or semigroups.
+so they cannot be either monoids or semigroups.
 However, symmetric difference (the union less the intersection)
 does form a monoid with the empty set: